Glen Casada: Phoenix Solutions scandal

 In January 2021, Casada was one of several current and former Tennessee legislators whose homes and offices were raided by the Federal Bureau of Investigation in relation to an investigation into the laundering of campaign funds.
 In March 2022, federal prosecutors alleged in court documents that Casada, his former chief of staff Cade Cothren and former Tennessee House member Robin Smith had prominent roles in setting up a shadowy Chattanooga-based public relations firm known as Phoenix Solutions.
-Phoenix Sollution LLC would be used to provide mail and consulting services for members of the Tennessee General Assembly and also served as a source for laundering illicit campaign money.
+Phoenix Solutions LLC would be used to provide mail and consulting services for members of the Tennessee General Assembly and also served as a source for laundering illicit campaign money.

 Participants in the scheme falsely claimed that the firm was operated by an experienced political consultant named “Matthew Phoenix,” who was a fictitious person.
 Several state lawmakers were alleged to have participated in the scheme, with Cothren engineering the kickbacks which were given to Casada, Smith and other Tennessee General Assembly members.
 Court documents suggested that both Casada and Cothren provided court testimony acknowledging the roles which Smith and other Tennessee General Assembly members had in the kickback scheme, though they were not named.

+Resignation and guilty plea

-Casada was identified as a member of the Tennessee House who first elected in 2003 and served as Speaker of the Tennessee House from around January 2019 until around August 2019, when he resigned as Speaker after it was alleged he attempted to frame a local civil rights activist, and Cothren was identified as his Chief of Staff.
+Casada was identified as a member of the Tennessee House who first elected in 2003 and served as Speaker of the Tennessee House from around January 2019 until around August 2019, when he resigned as Speaker after it was alleged he attempted to frame a local civil rights activist, and Cothren was identified as his chief of staff.
 Smith pled to a single count of honest service wire fraud, while also alleging that she and Casada pressured the House Republican Caucus and lawmakers to do business with Phoenix Solutions, including work on taxpayer-funded mailers.

+Trial

+In August of 2022 Casasa and Cothren were indicted for their alleged roles in the scheme.
+The trial began in April 2025.

+On May 16, 2025, Casada was found guilty on 17 of 19 charges including theft, bribery, kickbacks, use of a fictitious name to carry out fraud, wire fraud, and money laundering.
+Cothren was found guilty on all 19.
+On September 23, 2025, Casada was sentenced to 3 years in prison.
+Less than two months later, Casada and Cothren were pardoned by President Donald Trump.

 Personal life

-Casada is divorced, and has four children and six grandchildren.
+Casada is divorced, remarried and has four children and six grandchildren.
 He attends the Brentwood Baptist Church.